shahidulshohid/level-2-assignment-1/README.md

-## Explain the difference between any, unknown, and never types in TypeScript❓
+## Explain the difference between any, unknown, and never types in TypeScript

 ## 🧠 difference between `any`, `unknown`, and `never` in TypeScript